feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

 Uses of the WoE
 ---------------

 In general, we use the WoE to encode both categorical and numerical variables.
 For continuous variables, we first need to do binning, that is, sort the variables into discrete intervals.
 You can do this by preprocessing the variable using any of Feature-engine's discretizers.

 Some authors have extended the Weight of Evidence approach to neural networks and other algorithms, and although they have shown good results, the predictive modeling performance of Weight of Evidence was superior when used with logistic regression models (see reference below).

 Limitations of the WoE
 ----------------------

-As the methodology to calculate the WoE is based on ratios and logarithm, the value is not defined when `p(X=xj|Y = 1) = 0` or `p(X=xj|Y=0) = 0`.
+As the methodology to calculate the WoE is based on ratios and logarithm, the WoE value is not defined when `p(X=xj|Y = 1) = 0` or `p(X=xj|Y=0) = 0`.
 For the latter, the division by 0 is not defined, and for the former, the log of 0 is not defined.

 This occurs when a category shows only 1 of the possible values of the target (either it always takes 1 or 0).
 In practice, this happens mostly when a category has a low frequency in the dataset, that is, when only very few observations show that category.

 To overcome this limitation, consider using a variable transformation method to group those categories together, for example by using Feature-engine's :class:`RareLabelEncoder()`.

 Taking into account the above considerations, conducting a detailed exploratory data analysis (EDA) is essential as part of the data science and model-building process.
 Integrating these considerations and practices not only enhances the feature engineering process but also improves the performance of your models.

 Unseen categories
 -----------------

 When using the WoE, we define the mappings, that is, the WoE values per category using the observations from the training set.
 If the test set shows new (unseen) categories, we'll lack a WoE value for them, and won't be able to encode them.

 This is a known issue, without an elegant solution.
 If the new values appear in continuous variables, consider changing the size and number of the intervals.
-If the unseen categories are seen in categorical variables, consider grouping low frequency categories before doing the encoding.
+If the unseen categories appear in categorical variables, consider grouping low frequency categories before doing the encoding.

 WoEEncoder
 ----------

 The :class:`WoEEncoder()` allows you to automate the process of calculating weight of evidence for a given set of features.
 By default, :class:`WoEEncoder()` will encode all categorical variables.
 You can encode just a subset by passing the variables names in a list to the `variables` parameter.

 By default, :class:`WoEEncoder()` will not encode numerical variables, instead, it will raise an error.
 If you want to encode numerical, for example discrete variables, set `ignore_format` to `True`.

 :class:`WoEEncoder()` does not handle missing values automatically, so make sure to replace them with a suitable value before the encoding.
 You can impute missing values with Feature-engine's imputers.

 :class:`WoEEncoder()` will ignore unseen categories by default, in which case, they will be replaced by np.nan after the encoding.
 You have the option to make the encoder raise an error instead, by setting `unseen='raise'`.
-You can also replace unseen categories by an arbitrary value you need to define in `fill_value`, although we do not recommend that option.
+You can also replace unseen categories by an arbitrary value you need to define in `fill_value`, although we do not recommend this option because it may lead to unpredictable results.

 Python example
 --------------

 In the rest of the document, we'll show :class:`WoEEncoder()`'s functionality.
 Let's look at an example using the Titanic Dataset.

 First, let's load the data and separate the dataset into train and test: